-- times Print the accumulated user and system times for the shell and for processes run from the shell.
-The return status is 0. - trap [-lp] [[arg] sigspec ...]
+times Print the accumulated user and system times for the shell and for processes run from the shell.
+The return status is 0.

+trap [-lp] [[arg] sigspec ...]

 The command arg is to be read and executed when the shell receives signal(s) sigspec.
 If arg is absent (and there is a single sigspec) or -, each specified signal is reset to its original disposition (the value it had upon entrance to the shell).
 If arg is the null string the signal specified by each sigspec is ignored by the shell and by the commands it invokes.
-If arg is not present and $-\mathbf{p}$ has been supplied, then the trap commands associated with each sigspec are displayed.
-If no arguments are supplied or if only $-\mathbf{p}$ is given, trap prints the list of commands associated with each sigspec is either a signal name defined in <signal.h>, or a signal number.
+If arg is not present and -p has been supplied, then the trap commands associated with each sigspec are displayed.
+If no arguments are supplied or if only -p is given, trap prints the list of commands associated with each signal.
+The -l option causes the shell to print a list of signal names and their corresponding numbers.
+Each sigspec is either a signal name defined in <signal.h>, or a signal number.
 Signal names are case insensitive and the SIG prefix is optional.